nimiew/cz4031/README.md

 - Total number of records is 1070318
 - number of decimal places for averageRating < 2 (so decimal places can be represent with 2 bytes (up to 65536))
 - Means we can use fixed format with fixed length for record (10 bytes for tconst, 4 for averageRating and 4 for numVotes)
-- Fact: There are no records who start with 0 at position 0.
-This means we can use value of 0 to check if there is a record at a block offset

 ## Record format